World Trade Center (film)

-World Trade Center is a 2006 American docudrama disaster film directed by Oliver Stone and written by Andrea Berloff, based on the experience of a few police officers during the September 11 attacks, in which they were trapped in the rubble of the collapsed World Trade Center.
-It stars Nicolas Cage, Maria Bello, Michael Peña, Maggie Gyllenhaal, Stephen Dorff, and Michael Shannon.
+World Trade Center is a 2006 American docudrama disaster film directed by Oliver Stone and written by Andrea Berloff.
+Starring Nicolas Cage and Michael Peña, the film is based on the experience of a team of Port Authority Police Officers during the September 11 attacks, in which they were trapped inside the rubble of the collapsed World Trade Center.

 The film was shot between October 2005 and February 2006, and theatrically released in the United States by Paramount Pictures on August 9, 2006.
 It was met with generally positive reviews from critics and grossed $163 million worldwide.